ainsleyowens/ainsleyowens.github.io/README.md

 # Ainsley Owens' Webpage

-This is a page where I will share some information about myself and the work that I am doing in BioStatistics/BioInformatics.
+I am a graduating Biology major at Southern New Hampshire University.
+This semester, I did some work with BioStatistics/BioInformatics, using RStudio.
+This is a page where I will share some information about myself and the work that I am doing.
 So far, I've done some work to analyze data on Penguins, and I also have done some work to analyze data on Squirrels.
+I completed multiple notebooks working with DNA genomes and the replication origin.
+This work can all be accessed and viewed through this webpage.

+## About Me

+I am a senior at Southern New Hampshire University, graduating with my Bachelor of Science in Biology.
+Throughout my time at SNHU, my main interest and academic focus has been Human Biology.
+Post-graduation, I am looking to work in the medical field.
+Prior to taking this BioInformatics course, I did not have any previous experience with coding, BioStatistics, or RStudio.
+I am hopeful that the skills and knowledge I attained from this course will be beneficial in my future career.

 ## Work with Penguins

 I started learning how to use R by working with the Palmer Penguins data set.
-I ran an analysis using a small subset of 44 penguins.
+During this project, I learned and practiced the basics of R. I ran an analysis using a small subset of 44 penguins.
 If you are interested, you can view my analysis [here](https://ainsleyowens.github.io/BioStatisticsAnalysis/PalmerPenguinsAnalysis.html).
 # Work with Squirrels
 I then continued learning how to use R by working with the NYC Squirrels Census data set.
 I ran an analysis on 2,373 squirrels.
 If you are interested, you can view my analysis [here](https://ainsleyowens.github.io/BioStatisticsAnalysis/SquirrelAnalysis.html).